 Editors’ note: Marty Gallagher is an world-renowned athlete and respected fitness journalist.
 A three-time World Master Powerlifting Champion, he coached the United States team to victory at the World Powerlifting Championships in 1991.
 Over the last 30 years Gallagher has published over 1,000 articles in two dozen fitness publications.
 He also writes a highly acclaimed weekly Live Online column for Washingtonpost.com.
-The article below is adapted and excerpted from Gallagher’s most recent book, The Purposeful Primitive: Using the Primordial Laws of Fitness to Trigger Inevitable, Lasting and Dramatic Physical Change (Dragon Door Publications, 2008).
+The article below is adapted and excerpted from Gallagher’s book, The Purposeful Primitive: Using the Primordial Laws of Fitness to Trigger Inevitable, Lasting and Dramatic Physical Change (Dragon Door Publications, 2008).
 The book presents Gallagher’s integrated fitness philosophy, along with his proven training, nutrition and mind-body protocols for achieving an optimal level of strength, endurance and vitality.

 Primordial Man was lean, muscular and tough as nails.
 His very life depended on his ability to fight or flee in an instant, and every day he had to stalk and kill animals with spears, knives, snares, rocks and arrows.

 The ancient combination of a very simple, seasonal diet (made up primarily of proteins and fibrous carbs — meaning nonstarchy veggies) and vigorous, intense daily activity created a phenomenally functional physique, one most of us are hard-pressed to replicate today.

 Part of the problem is that we are awash in a sea of modern complexity and contradiction.
 One trendy fitness approach contradicts another trendy fitness approach; one sensationalized diet plan claims incredible results, yet is precisely the opposite of another sensationalized diet plan, both of which present powerfully persuasive arguments and (pseudo) science to back up their claims.